 - outreach to the public

 The Institute of East Asian Studies promotes a trans-regional research agenda that is independent from, though complementary with, its component centers (which can be viewed separately in this database).
 IEAS focuses both on the traditional strengths of the faculty in the humanities and social sciences and bridges these disciplines with science and the professional schools, thereby deepening our understanding of the complex issues that have shaped, or are currently shaping, East, Southeast and Central Asia, some of the most dynamic regions of the planet.

 The Institute of East Asian Studies sponsors a vigorous outreach program designed to benefit the K-12, business and professional communities, and the general public.
 It is also a national leader in developing resources for Chinese language programs at K-12 schools.
-It participates in an annual week-long summer institute with the UC Berkeley Office of Resources for International and Area Studies (ORIAS), and it partners frequently with the Berkeley Art Museum, San Francisco Asian Art Museum, Asia Society, World Affairs Council, as well as with regional school districts and other community groups.
+It participates in an annual week-long summer institute with the UC Berkeley Office of Resources for International and Area Studies (ORIAS), and it partners frequently with the Berkeley Art Museum, San Francisco Asian Art Museum, Asia Society, UC History Social Science Project, as well as with regional school districts and other community groups.